 Improve mood

-Patchouli produces a warm, exotic fragrance.
-Known as the 'money-drawing incense'; for thousands of years, people have burnt patchouli incense and prayed to Saturn to improve their finances.
+Patchouli produces a warm and exotic fragrance.
+Known as the 'money-drawing incense'; for thousands of years, people have burnt Patchouli incense and prayed to Saturn to improve their finances.

 Improve romantic connection